RaspAP/raspap-webgui/README.md

 ## Docker support
 <img src="https://github.com/RaspAP/raspap-webgui/assets/229399/dc40dfc4-e9b8-405f-8ffb-6c5f88482b8e" width="450">

-As an alternative to the [Quick installer](#quick-installer), RaspAP may be run in an isolated, portable [Docker container](https://www.docker.com/resources/what-container/).
+As an alternative to the [Quick installer](#quick-installer), RaspAP may be run in an isolated, portable [Docker container](https://docs.raspap.com/docker/).

 See the [RaspAP-docker repo](https://github.com/RaspAP/raspap-docker/) for more information.

+## Multilingual support
+RaspAP uses [GNU Gettext](https://www.gnu.org/software/gettext/) to manage multilingual messages.
+In order to use RaspAP with one of our supported translations, you must configure a corresponding language package on your RPi.
+To list languages currently installed on your system, use `locale -a` at the shell prompt.
+To generate new locales, run `sudo dpkg-reconfigure locales` and select any other desired locales.
+Details are provided on our [documentation site](https://docs.raspap.com/translations/).

+See this list of [supported languages](https://docs.raspap.com/translations/#supported-languages) that are actively maintained by volunteer translators.
+If your language is not supported, why not [contribute a translation](https://docs.raspap.com/translations/#contributing-to-a-translation)?
+Contributors will receive credit as the original translators.

 ## How to contribute
 1. Fork the project in your account and create a new branch: `your-great-feature`.